What is personal information?

 If a debt collector contacts you

-If you are accused of a crime committed in your name
+Steps if you are accused of a crime committed in your name.

 Contact the arresting or citing law enforcement agency to inform them of the situation.
 You may be required to file a petition with the court to request and prove your innocence.
 Once law enforcement or a judge conclude that you were not the person who committed the crime, you will be given a Certificate of Clearance that you will need to keep with you at all times.